Hstellar/Conversational_Question_Anwering_System/FlowQA/README.md

 ```shell
 python train_CoQA.py --name model_name --epoches 10
 ```
-In the name argument we can give the name of the model to be saved.
+In the name argument we can give the name of the model to be saved and other arguments can be explored as well.

-## Steps to run the code for Lightweight model using small dataset
+## Steps to run the code for FlowQA model(lightweight) using small dataset
 #### Step 1:
 ```shell
 ./download.sh